yhkwok326/CS506_final-/README.md

 ## Feature Extraction

-We first applied percentile-based normalization to adjust intensity values while removing extreme outliers like overly bright or dark regions.
-This helped highlight meaningful brain tissue variations.
-To ensure consistency and to redue the impact of noise commonly found in MRI scans, pixel values were then rescaled to [0-1].
+To ensure consistency and to reduce the impact of noise commonly found in MRI scans, pixel values were rescaled to [0-1].
 To enhance structural details, we used Contrast Limited Adaptive Histogram Equalization (CLAHE) with an 8×8 tile grid and a clip limit of 2.0.
 This helped improve local contrast making brain structures more distinguishable.
-In addition, the parameters were chosen to balance detail enhancement without over-amplifying noise.
+The parameters were chosen to balance detail enhancement without over-amplifying noise.

 Since ventricle enlargement is a key biomarker for dementia, we focused on segmenting the lateral ventricles.
 First, we inverted the images so that dark ventricles appeared bright.
-Then, we created ventricle masks by thresholding at 50% of the mean intensity, followed by morphological operations (opening and closing) to refine the segmentation.
+Then, we created ventricle masks using Otsu thresholding, an adaptive method that automatically determines the optimal threshold value, followed by applying a 50% factor to this threshold.
+We then applied morphological operations (opening and closing) to refine the segmentation.
 These steps helped isolate ventricles while reducing noise and preserving structural integrity.

 ![ventricle_extraction](images/feature_extraction.png)